im-rahulr/gemini-cli/docs/tools/index.md

 ## Learn more about Gemini CLI's tools

-Gemini CLI's built-in tools can be broadly categorized as follows:
+CodeCraft CLI's built-in tools can be broadly categorized as follows:

 - **[File System Tools](./file-system.md):** For interacting with files and directories (reading, writing, listing, searching, etc.).
 - **[Shell Tool](./shell.md) (`run_shell_command`):** For executing shell commands.